-I am the only person I know, other than online friends, who churns credit cards.
+I am the only person I know, other than online friends, who applies for lots of credit cards.
 Megan participates, but only because I handle all the details.
 Everyone else, including friends and family, see it as somewhat perverse behavior.
 Everything I was told about credit growing up (and at least I had someone teaching me about credit) was focused on keeping the number of accounts low, applications few, and balances minimal.
 Credit cards were not to be used for regular expenses like groceries.
 Heck, Megan’s parents won’t even use credit cards for restaurants if they can avoid it.
 A lot of people are very suspicious.

-But as I explain on my page about managing your credit score, there really isn’t any reason you can’t maintain an excellent credit report at the same time you churn through a dozen or more cards each year, reaping huge bonuses that can be used for (almost) free travel.
+But as I explain on my page about managing your credit score, there really isn’t any reason you can’t maintain an excellent credit report at the same time you apply for a dozen or more cards each year, reaping huge bonuses that can be used for (almost) free travel.
 In fact, several excellent blogs focus heavily on this topic, including Mommy Points, Frequent Miler, The Points Guy, and Million Mile Secrets.
 While I don’t consider miles and points bonuses to be true “travel hacking” by themselves, I do think they are part of the travel hacking tool belt and should be used to supplement your account balances.
 In addition, some people just don’t have the resources or interest to travel on paid tickets very often, even if they could find some of the low-cost options as easily as I do.
 One or two hundred thousand bonus miles each year may be all they need to satisfy their travel needs.

-For people with excellent credit, I think failing to churn credit cards is a missed opportunity.
+For people with excellent credit, I think failing to apply for credit cards is a missed opportunity.
 You have the potential to get approved for almost any card you apply for, and if you have a steady income and can control your spending, there’s no reason you can’t get some extra miles for stuff you would buy anyway.
-My goal in this post is to provide newbies with a game plan for joining the churning club.
+My goal in this post is to provide newbies with a game plan for joining the club.

 Good Credit is Very Important